blockstack-radiks/banter/TUTORIAL.md

 ## The model

 A core component of building apps with radiks is using models.
 This allows you to define a schema around the data of your application.
 For example, our application has "tweets", which we'll just call "messages".

+This tutorial already has a very basic `Message` class created in `/models/Message.js`, which we'll add to for this tutorial.

 The schema of our message is very simple - it only has a `content` field, which contains the message content.
 This field is `decrypted`, because it's meant to be public.
 The datatype for this field is `String`.